I'm Honey!

 As well, reorganizing your home can also be an effective stress management tool.
 Start with your kitchen, then move to larger rooms such as your living room.
 Try rearranging seating and relocating your desk next to a window with an open view of your balcony or garden.
 This will bring a whole new look to your home and open up your space.

-3. Utilization of Space
+Good Utilization of Space Creates Calm

 When we are surrounded by clutter, we become anxious – just think of the stacks of dishes we have in the sink.
 Oy vey!
 However, there is always a flip side.
 If you have too much unused space, your home could feel less like a home, and actually contribute to feelings of loneliness.
 Hire a decorator or search the internet for ideas on how to utilize your specific space without it feeling cluttered.

 Darkness brings us down, while natural light keeps us happy.
-Remember that in the western hemisphere, the sun rises in the east, setting in the west, so when you are building new homes, you should consider the placement of windows to allow more light in.
+Remember that the sun rises in the east, setting in the west, so when you are building new homes, you should consider the placement of windows to allow more light in.
 When considering the presence of light within a room, it’s always a good idea to consider the psychology of interior design.
 As an example, if you want to keep the sun shining bright, place translucent curtains on your windows to prevent the blockage of light.

 When you add a unique twist to any interior design concept, it makes each project individually captivating.
 So, when designing your space, keep in mind your individual style and personality.
-Even though the psychology of interior design plays a role in lighting, colors, and other factors, the most simple way to create a joyful space is to tailor it to your desires.
+Even though the psychology of interior design plays a role in lighting, colors, and other factors, the most simple way to create a joyful space is to tailor it to your needs and wants.
 This ensures that the space will be well-loved and comforting.

 Balance is the key to decorating every room.
 As we mentioned above, a room with too much clutter gives a muddled look and can cause stress.
 In addition, an overly simple décor can cause loneliness.
 So, try and strike a balance when it comes to objects and trinkets in your home.
 We all have personal objects passed down from our family or collected over our lives.
 So, take care to display them, but not cause clutter.
 This can be done with floating shelves or other types of home improvements to your space.

-Feel Good In Your Home
+Interior Design Affects Your Mood: Feel Good In Your Home

 Overall, it’s fairly easy to make our homes look and feel the way we want them to.
 What’s most important is that our space is tailored to how we are as people and how we would like to feel.
 When decorating, remember the effect of color, room arrangement, lighting, and personality.
 All of these elements will make you feel excited and happy about your home and beyond.